Fulton County Government Center141 Pryor St., Suite 3030

 Atlanta, GA 30303

 The Personnel Department administers a centralized merit system for the entire County in accordance with established laws, rules, regulations, policies and procedures.
 It provides personnel administration and support for all County departments.
 The department is headed by Personnel Director Kenneth Hermon, who also serves as the Executive Agent for the Personnel Board.
 Oversight and policy direction are provided by a seven-member Personnel Board appointed by the County Commissioners.
-Managerial direction is provided by Interim County Manager Patrick J. O'Connor.
+Managerial direction is provided by County Manager Dick Anderson.

 Activities in the Personnel Department include centralized recruitment, examination and certification for all departments.
 The department also conducts a wide variety of personnel transactions, such as wage and salary administration, appointments, promotions, transfers, separations, leaves of absence and many other functions involving personnel administration and management.

 The department prepares, maintains and secures a wide variety of personnel records, rosters, tests and action documents pertaining to all County employees.
 It also recommends appropriate classes and salary ranges for new or reclassified positions and prepares, publishes, administers and maintains a County-wide Pay Schedule and Compensation Plan.

 Fulton County Government provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, disability, genetic information, marital status, amnesty, or status as a covered veteran in accordance with applicable federal, state and local laws.